Results 1 to 8 of 8

 a cast my lead to wrong out comes......food for thought...."light loads"

 - Join Date

 - Sep 2010

 DK, it's doesn't have to be cheeper guns, that's how Colt originally designed the .38 short and long Colt .Cylinder was bored straight because the bullet was a "heel base" design, the bullet diameter was the same as the cartridge case.
 Think something like a scaled up .22 lr.
 The bore on the original .38 Colt was also .375, not .357 as in modern guns.
 I think later they changed that, so it would be a good idea to slug the barrel on these revolvers to see just what they need to shoot well.
 If it's got the larger bore, it may shoot ok with Hollow Base wadcutters.

 les1234...your so right.......
 I meant to also say older guns too.......

 11-20-2013, 09:24 PM #8

 I have some wax and will slug the barrels and bores tomorrow.
 Actually I ended up buying all three that the collector had.
 Price was right, markings were interesting, and they all have six inch barrels and pretty much match each other.
 I may just shoot them with blackpowder loaded into .38 Spl cases.
 Thay fit.

 I also got a 4 inch AE "Coliat" at the same place.
 Looks like a copy of a Colt DA.
 The top of the barrel has "East American Cartridges Are/Those That Fit Best In The AE Revolver."
 And then ".38 Special US Service Ctg."
 Cool misleading gutta percha grips on it.

-The Spaniards were shameless copiers and marketers, lol."I'm the 82nd Airborne, and this is as far as the bastards are going."
-PFC Martin - 23 December, 1944 - Battle of the Bulge
+The Spaniards were shameless copiers and marketers, lol."I am the 82nd Airborne and this is as far as the bastards are coming."